lumirlumir/npm-clang-format-node/website/docs/apis/clang-format-git-python.md

 Node wrapper for `git-clang-format` Python script. <u>**This package requires Python3 as a dependency**</u>.

+The CLI invokes a command named `python`, so ensure that `python --version` resolves to Python 3 in your environment.

 > [!TIP]
 >
 > This package also supports JSDoc type hints with the following APIs, so you'll see more detailed information directly in your code editor.